yacinebenchehida/Ithominii_convergence/README.md

-This repository contains the code and analysis scripts associated with the manuscript: "Genetic parallelism underpins convergent mimicry coloration across Lepidoptera"**
+This repository contains the code and analysis scripts associated with the manuscript: *Genetic parallelism underpins convergent mimicry coloration across Lepidoptera*

 ## Overview